duncan3dc/sonos/usage/tracks.md

 layout: default
 title: Tracks
 permalink: /usage/tracks/
-api: Interfaces.TrackInterface
+api: Interfaces-TrackInterface
 ---

-When working with Queues and Playlists you will often be dealing with instances of the Track class.
+When working with Queues and Playlists you will often be dealing with instances of the Track class:
-These are very basic objects with public properties:

 ```php
 # Get the name of the song